 In connection with the acquisition of certain hotels, we have recognized intangible assets for favorable ground leases and tenant leases.
-Our favorable lease assets, net of accumulated amortization of \$2.7 million and \$3.0 million as of March 31, 2015 and December 31, 2014, respectively, consist of the following (in thousands):
+Our favorable lease assets, net of accumulated amortization of \$2.8 million and \$3.0 million as of June 30, 2015 and December 31, 2014, respectively, consist of the following (in thousands):

-March 31 l , 201 5 December 31, 2014
+June 30, 2015 December 31, 2014

-Westin Boston Waterfront Hotel Ground Lease \$ 18,239 \$ 18,293
+Westin Boston Waterfront Hotel Ground Lease \$ 18,184 \$ 18,293

-Westin Boston Waterfront Hotel Lease Right 9,045 9,045
+Westin Boston Waterfront Hotel Lease Right - 9,045

-Hilton Minneapolis Ground Lease 5,741 5,760
+Hilton Minneapolis Ground Lease 5,724 5,760

-Lexington Hotel New York Tenant Leases 209 1,031
+Lexington Hotel New York Tenant Leases 201 1,031

-Hilton Boston Downtown Tenant Leases 104 145
+Hilton Boston Downtown Tenant Leases 62 145

-\$ 33,338 \$ 34,274
+\$ 24,171 \$ 34,274

 Favorable lease assets are recorded at the acquisition date and are generally amortized using the straight-line method over the remaining non-cancelable term of the lease agreement.
-Amortization expense for the three months ended March 31, 2015 was approximately \$0.2 million.
+Amortization expense for the three months and six months ended June 30, 2015 was approximately \$0.1 million and \$0.3 million, respectively.

 We own a favorable lease asset related to the right to acquire a leasehold interest in a parcel of land adjacent to the Westin Boston Waterfront Hotel for the development of a 320 to 350 room hotel (the "lease right").
 The option expires in 2016.
 We do not amortize the lease right but review the asset for impairment annually or at interim periods if events or circumstances indicate that the asset may be impaired.
-If we elect not to exercise the option at or before its expiration, the balance of the lease right will be written off in accordance with U.S. GAAP.
-No impairment loss was recorded for the three months ended March 31, 2015 or 2014.
-The fair value of the lease right is a Level 3 measurement under the fair value hierarchy (see Note 2) and is derived from a discounted cash flow model using the favorable difference between the estimated participating rents or actual rents in accordance with the lease terms and the estimated market rents.
-The discount rate is estimated using a risk adjusted rate of return, the estimated participating rents are estimated based on a hypothetical hotel comparable to our Westin Boston Waterfront Hotel, and market rents are based on comparable long-term ground leases in the City of Boston.
+During the second quarter of 2015, we decided not to exercise the option to acquire the leasehold interest and recorded an impairment loss of \$9.6 million, which includes the write-off of \$0.6 million of other assets related to the lease right included within prepaid and other assets on the accompanying condensed consolidated balance sheets.

-During the three months ended March 31, 2015, we evaluated the Lexington Hotel New York favorable tenant leases for recoverability of the carrying value.
-We expect the lease with one of the retail tenants at the Lexington Hotel New York to terminate during the second quarter of 2015, which is prior to the end of the lease term.
-We reviewed the favorable lease asset for impairment and concluded that the asset was not realizable and recorded an impairment loss of \$0.8 million during the three months ended March 31, 2015.
+During the first quarter of 2015, we evaluated the Lexington Hotel New York favorable tenant leases for recoverability of the carrying value.
+The lease with one of the retail tenants at the Lexington Hotel New York was expected to terminate prior to the end of the lease term.
+We reviewed the favorable lease asset for impairment and concluded that the asset was not realizable and recorded an impairment loss of \$0.8 million during the first quarter of 2015.
+The lease terminated in June 2015.